mmuller88/mmblog/content/newsletter-19/index.md

 <https://towardsaws.com/starter-guide-things-i-wish-i-knew-before-for-aws-lambda-fe36ce2fd4cb>

 A nice deep dive into AWS Lambda regarding pricing, when to use it, limitations and much more.
-It even tackles the cold start problem and gives good advice how to minimize that burden.
+It even tackles the cold start problem and gives good advice on how to minimize that burden.
 Super cool!

 Thanks a lot to the author [Tobias Schmidt](https://blog.tpschmidt.com/)